harsh4870/Scraper_LinkedIn/README.md

 # Scraper_LinkedIn
-Python Linked-In Scrapper Using selenium and bs4
+Python Linked-In Scrapper Using selenium and bs4 & data export to excel

 ## Getting Started